More than 1,300 species have been recorded at Crickley Hill, from rare birds, butterflies and wild flowers to reptiles and toadstools.

 Of note are yellow worts, carline thistles (an unusual plant that sparkles silver and gold in the sunshine), autumn gentians, clustered bellflowers, viper's-bugloss (this looks beautiful with its dark blue flowers but beware of its spiky, hairy stems).

-The orchids here include musk orchids and bee orchids (pictured right), as well as common spotted orchids (the most common of all UK orchids, with flowers ranging from white and pale pink through to purple, and the green leaves covered in purplish spots).
+The orchids here include musk orchids and bee orchids (pictured above), as well as common spotted orchids (the most common of all UK orchids, with flowers ranging from white and pale pink through to purple, and the green leaves covered in purplish spots).